taytom258/terraria/README.md

 Remember to set your settings in the serverconfig.txt located within the /config directory.

 > [!CAUTION]
-> Try not to run your server in the interactive mode, only use the initial interactive mode to create the world.
+> Do not run your server in the interactive mode, only use the initial interactive mode to create the world.
 > Running your server interactively disables the autosave on exit functionality.
 You have been warned!

-## Usage (Headless Daemon Mode)
+## Usage (Headless Autostart Mode)
 Logs & worlds are stored within the /config directory
 ```
 docker run --rm \